roberts98/cubetive/.ai/prd.md

 - Title: Share Profile Publicly
 - Description: As a user, I want to make my profile public to share achievements
 - Acceptance Criteria:
-  - Toggle switch in settings controls visibility
+  - ✅ Toggle switch in settings controls visibility - **IMPLEMENTED**
-  - Public profiles get unique shareable URL
+  - ❌ Public profiles get unique shareable URL - **NOT IMPLEMENTED** (no public page)
-  - Confirmation dialog explains what will be shared
+  - ❌ Confirmation dialog explains what will be shared - **NOT IMPLEMENTED**
-  - Change takes effect immediately
+  - ✅ Change takes effect immediately - **IMPLEMENTED**
-  - User can revert to private anytime
+  - ✅ User can revert to private anytime - **IMPLEMENTED**
-  - Default state is private
+  - ✅ Default state is private - **IMPLEMENTED**

+**Implementation Status (2025-12-01):** ⚠️ PARTIAL

+- Profile visibility toggle fully functional in ProfilePage.tsx
+- Toast notifications confirm changes
+- Database field `profile_visibility` working
+- No public profile page to actually view shared profiles yet

-#### US-018: View Public Profile
+#### US-18: View Public Profile

 - Title: Access Shared Profile
 - Description: As anyone with the link, I want to view a public profile
 - Acceptance Criteria:
-  - Public profile loads without authentication
+  - ❌ Public profile loads without authentication - **NOT IMPLEMENTED**
-  - Profile shows username and join date
+  - ❌ Profile shows username and join date - **NOT IMPLEMENTED**
-  - Best single time is displayed
+  - ❌ Best single time is displayed - **NOT IMPLEMENTED**
-  - Best Ao5 is displayed
+  - ❌ Best Ao5 is displayed - **NOT IMPLEMENTED**
-  - Recent activity shows last 10 solves
+  - ❌ Recent activity shows last 10 solves - **NOT IMPLEMENTED**
-  - Private profiles show "Profile is private" message
+  - ❌ Private profiles show "Profile is private" message - **NOT IMPLEMENTED**

+**Implementation Status (2025-12-01):** ❌ NOT IMPLEMENTED

+- No `/profile/:username` route exists in App.tsx
+- No PublicProfilePage component created
+- Database RLS policies support public profile viewing
+- Service method for public profile lookup not created

 #### US-019: Share Profile Link

 - Title: Get Shareable URL
 - Description: As a user with a public profile, I want to share my profile link
 - Acceptance Criteria:
-  - Copy link button in profile settings
+  - ❌ Copy link button in profile settings - **NOT IMPLEMENTED**
-  - Link format is clean and memorable
+  - ❌ Link format is clean and memorable - **NOT IMPLEMENTED**
-  - Link works when profile is public
+  - ❌ Link works when profile is public - **NOT IMPLEMENTED**
-  - Copied confirmation appears briefly
+  - ❌ Copied confirmation appears briefly - **NOT IMPLEMENTED**
-  - Link remains stable (doesn't change)
+  - ❌ Link remains stable (doesn't change) - **NOT IMPLEMENTED**
-  - QR code generation (future)
+  - ❌ QR code generation (future) - **NOT PLANNED FOR MVP**

+**Implementation Status (2025-12-01):** ❌ NOT IMPLEMENTED

+- Depends on US-018 (public profile page)
+- Username is stable and suitable for URL (no changes allowed)
+- Copy-to-clipboard functionality needs to be added

 ### Data Management